Forex Calendar - nextmarkets Glossary

 The UK’s Forex trading calendar

-The UK Forex economic calendar includes all of the information, such as GDP and inflation reports, but it will also include details which are only relevant to the UK.
+The UK Forex economic calendar will not only include all of the major information, such as GDP and inflation reports, but also details which are only relevant to the UK.
 For example, a good Forex calendar will include the dates of key decisions around Brexit, as well as any national holidays, government elections, the UK budget release and reports from the Office for National Statistics.

 There are very few events which will take place on the same day in more than a couple of countries, so it is worth sticking to trading with just one or two currency pairs when you are starting out on the nextmarkets trading app.
 Otherwise, it would be far too time-consuming to keep up-to-date with the current affairs of more than three countries at once.